shaunajm/Efficiclean/technical_manual/technical_manual.md

 # 1. Introduction
 ## 1.1 Overview

-Our idea in centred around the way housekeeping staff currently operate in hotels.
+Our idea is centred around the way housekeeping staff currently operate in hotels.
 At the moment, staff must walk up and down the halls in hotels to check what rooms have signs on them saying “Do not disturb” or “Please service my room”.
 Staff members are assigned a floor and if there are no rooms on their floor to be cleaned they must wait somewhere until they check the hall again.
 This system is extremely inefficient.

 We intend to build an application that would modernise this area of work.
 Instead of guests using a piece of paper on the door to notify staff when rooms are available to be cleaned they will use this application to mark the status of their room and be notified when their room is cleaned.
 Cleaning staff will be able to see on a web interface when rooms are ready to be cleaned, be assigned rooms and mark them as completed.
 This will result in this process being more efficient, safer, more accessible and better kept track of.